This site provides a variety of resources and services to help you make the transition to teaching remotely.

 Training and Support

-We offer targeted training and support for Zoom, Canvas, and TechSmith Relay.
+We offer targeted training and support for Zoom, Canvas, and video capture tools (e.g. Kaltura).
 These will be offered as either new user training or drop-ins for more experienced users with specific questions.

 Reflections from the Dartmouth Community